Enter your ZIP to find local pros.

 Why Proper Generator Installation Matters

-A proper installation ensures your generator is safe, code-compliant, and ready to perform when you need it most.
-It protects your investment by keeping manufacturer warranties intact, satisfies local permitting requirements, and guarantees that safety features like transfer switches and shut-off valves work as intended.
-In short, installation quality is the foundation of long-term reliability.
+A professional installation ensures your generator is safe, code-compliant, and ready to perform when you need it most.
+It also protects your investment by keeping manufacturer warranties intact, meeting local permitting requirements, and ensuring safety features like transfer switches and shut-off valves work as intended.

-• Creating electrical hazards such as backfeeding power into utility lines, endangering utility workers.
+• Electrical hazards such as backfeeding power into utility lines, which can endanger utility workers.

-• Voiding warranties if manufacturer guidelines aren’t followed.
+• Voided warranties when manufacturer installation guidelines aren’t followed.

-Professional installers are trained to follow both the National Electrical Code (NEC) and local building requirements, ensuring your system is safe, efficient, and fully compliant.
+Professional installers are trained to follow the National Electrical Code (NEC) and local building requirements, helping ensure your system is safe, efficient, and fully compliant.

 Professional installing a standby generator

-Whether you can install a generator yourself depends largely on the type of generator, the complexity of the connections, and local regulations.
-Portable generators that plug directly into appliances or a pre-installed inlet with a manual transfer switch can often be set up safely by homeowners.
-These simpler systems don’t require direct wiring into the main electrical panel or modifications to fuel lines, making them manageable for those comfortable with basic electrical safety.
+Portable generators that plug directly into appliances — or into a pre-installed inlet with a manual transfer switch — can often be set up safely by homeowners.
+These systems don’t require permanent wiring changes or fuel line modifications, making them more manageable for those comfortable with basic electrical safety.

-Whole-home standby generators are a different story.
-They involve high-voltage wiring, integration with your electrical panel, and connection to a permanent fuel source, which are tasks that require permits, inspections, and professional-level expertise.
-In most areas, code compliance and manufacturer warranty terms both require a licensed electrician or certified installer to handle the work.
+Whole-home standby generators, however, are far more complex.
+They involve high-voltage wiring, integration with your electrical panel, and connection to a permanent fuel source.
+In most areas, permits, inspections, and licensed professionals are required to meet code and warranty standards.

 When DIY Can Work